f5devcentral/f5xc-emea-workshop/docs/class6/module1/lab1/lab1.rst

 **Ollama ( Inference Services )**

-Ollama is an advanced AI tool that facilitates the local execution of large language models (LLMs), such as Llama 2, Mistral, and in our case LLama 3.1 8B.
+Ollama is an advanced AI tool that facilitates the local execution of large language models (LLMs), such as Llama 2, Mistral, and in our case, Llama 3.1 8B.
-The key Features of Ollama:
+The key features of Ollama:

 * **Local Execution**: Users can run powerful language models directly on their machines, enhancing privacy and control over data.
 * **Model Customization**: Ollama supports the creation and customization of models, allowing users to tailor them for specific applications, such as chatbots or summarization tools.